baojianzhou/graph-sto-iht/readme.txt

 ------------------------------------------------------------------------------
-This section describes how to generate the exact(figures,tables) reported.
+This section describes how to generate the exact (figures and tables) reported.

 To generate Figure-1, run:
             python exp_sr_test01.py gen_figures
 To generate Figure-2, run: